 - Click PRODUCT CATALOG to download our current product catalog in PDF format (please see policy statement tab for current freight charges policy).
 Note that our current price list is available at the link below.

-- Click 2017 PRICE LIST to download price list in PDF format (prices subject to change without notice; please call to verify before placing order).
+- Click 2018 PRICE LIST to download price list in PDF format (prices subject to change without notice; please call to verify before placing order).
+Please note that prices are equipment only, and do not include crating or freight charges (F.O.B.
+Loup City, Nebraska).
+All prices are quoted in US dollars.

 - Look for us on Facebook at: https://www.facebook.com/cooknbeals/ where we post used equipment for sale, hints, tips and information related to our line of honey extraction equipment.